skepfusky/pandapaco-drawing-stats-vue/readme.md

 This project collects title and date of the piece, character's species and names, facial expressions, and the source where I got the data from.
 This task seem daunting since I have to source it through FurAffinity and DeviantArt for his draft drawings.
-Drawings from Twitter will unfortunately not be counted to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.
+Unfortunately, drawings from Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.